 Seeing the Northern Lights (Aurora Borealis) in Banff National Park

-Contrary to popular belief, you don’t have to fly all the way to Yellowknife or Iceland to catch the Northern Lights… they’re visible just outside Calgary!
-These photos were taken in beautiful Banff National Park (a 70 minute drive from Calgary) just a few nights ago.
-Since I posted the pictures to social media I’ve gotten numerous questions regarding the Lights (or Aurora Borealis, if you like) and writing a blog post to address them seemed like the best thing to do.
+Contrary to popular belief, you don’t have to fly all the way to Yellowknife or Iceland to catch the Northern Lights.
+You can catch them in Banff too!… These photos of the aurora were taken in beautiful Banff National Park (a 70 minute drive from Calgary) just a few nights ago.

 Here are the FAQs and the best answers I could come up with: